 Now I need to add a request for users to be able to get student information by ID in the form “student/<student_id>”, I will add as follows:

-As you can see, in the request URL, I declared {id} to define an <id> variable, and with the use of the @PathVariable annotation in the method parameter, the variable in the request URL would be bind with this parameter.
+As you can see, in the request URL, I declared {id} to define an <id> variable, and with the use of the @PathVariable annotation in the method parameter, the variable in the request URL would be bound with this parameter.
 If you now run the application and request to the URL “http://localhost:8080/student/1” then the result will be:

 Notice that the name of the variable in the request URL must be the same as the name of the parameter declared with the @PathVariable annotation.
 In case, the name of the method’s parameter does not match the variable name of the request URL, then you need to declare the value of the value attribute for the annotation @PathVariable: